 4. Use chairs by kneeling on a bolster or a stack of blankets are draping your torso forwards from the hip crease onwards onto the seats of two chairs positioned close to each other (see photo below).
 Search for a neutrality in the spine, particularly in the lumbar region.
 If the blankets you are kneeling on are too high your pelvis will be too high too, if the blankets are too low, you’ll end up rounding your lower back.

 You can rest your forehead on the edge of the seat of the second chair.
 Reach your arms forwards. this version allows for a lengthening of the whole spinal column.
 The props under the knees should be high enough to create a neutrality through the lumbar spine.

 In this variation, you could also move the front chair slightly off centre so that one side of your body is slightly elongated … it now becomes an asymmetrical supported child’s pose.

 This asymmetry could be therapeutic for someone with scoliosis if set up so that it helps to gently open the compressed part of the spine.

 5. With these variations and with all Restorative Yoga, use the props in a way to make the posture more comfortable.

 About Neal Ghoshal:

-Neal has been practicing yoga for seventeen years and teaching since 2003.
+Neal has been practicing yoga for over 20 years and teaching since 2003.
 He sees yoga as a map guiding us home to a place of peace and relaxed openness in each moment.
 He enjoys creating a safe and inviting space in which to learn and discover yoga as a balance between effort and effortlessness, structural alignment and organic fluidity, mindfulness and spontaneity.